axelvaldez/radical-companies/_posts/3-radical-model/ownership/2022-10-20-dont-screw-with-my-benefits.markdown

  <p>Over centuries, we have been tweaking the pay system to accommodate people&rsquo;s basic needs to survive and work another day.
 As Chuck Blakeman remind us,<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a> the range starts at zero pay during slavery to higher pay (plus poverty).
 The &ldquo;signal&rdquo; to pay more usually comes as some form of violence: strikes, revolution, or war.</p>
  <p>Eventually, governments impose taxes and benefits to calm things down.
 This imposition is a form of violence, but most businesses go along with it because they know it is better for them than the more violent alternative.</p>
  <p>As a result, we have ended up with a hodgepodge of &ldquo;benefits&rdquo; worldwide.
 Primarily because of lack of trust, of the business owners <em>and</em> the workers, the money for these benefits goes first to governments.
 Then a bureaucracy develops to &ldquo;manage&rdquo; this money &ldquo;on behalf of&rdquo; the workers.</p>
  <p>The <span class="_paradigm">Radical</span> model assumes that people know their needs better than any government, as benevolent as it may be.
 It follows, then, that people are the best &ldquo;managers&rdquo; of what they need to live.
 In the <span class="_paradigm">Radical</span> model money in the form of <em>earned dividends</em> go directly to each of us.
-And, yes, we all have to learn a lot to deal with this responsibility and there will be many bumps along with way until it works smoothly, but all adults are capable of learning it and doing it.</p>
+And, yes, we all have to learn a lot to deal with this responsibility and there will be many bumps along the way until it works smoothly, but all adults are capable of learning it and doing it.</p>
  <p>If you are thinking, &ldquo;yeah, but people will never&hellip; &rdquo;, keep in mind that that you are right to think that of &ldquo;people <em>in <span class="_paradigm">Fiat</span> environment</em>.&rdquo; In an different environment, where people are not conditioned to be afraid of learning and people help each other learn, thing will go much faster and smoothly.</p>

 <h1 class="_section">ENDNOTES</h1>